Mathematical Visualizations

 The second identity interprets the dynamic effect of a hyperscalar

-Suntola is convinced that the above syntactically true relations will be crucial in understanding the alleged isotropic consistency of nested energy frames in the hypothetical hyperspace and their importance in explaining relativistic effects in a physically meaningful way.
+Suntola is convinced that the above syntactically true relations will be crucial in understanding the isotropic consistency of nested energy frames in the hypothetical hyperspace and their importance in explaining relativistic effects in a physically meaningful way.

 As a summary, studying the implications of the zero-energy universe, as Suntola has done in The Dynamic Universe, together with some assumptions about the hyperspherical geometry, could lead us to more precise understanding of the nature of the physical law – where it could be ever easier to fit the various pieces of observational and experimental evidence together to give a more complete picture of the cosmos.
 The emerging picture of unified physics could be seamless across the scales, but there is a lot of theoretical work to be done to merge this fruitfully with the various bodies of knowledge.
 As every model has its domain of applicability, we encourage to consider this project as offering physical, mathematical, and philosophical inspiration in each of their own contexts (for philosophy, see Kakkuri-Knuuttila, for difficulties on communication across contexts and criterias for theory evaluation, see Styrman, for art and personal contexts, see Rembrandt: Philosopher in Contemplation, 1632).
+Also remember The Art of Doing Science and Engineering: Learning to Learn.

 See “Last updated” timestamp below.
 Motivational first impressions (32 pages, early 2023) is also available.